AlexHex7/Faster_R-CNN_pytorch/README.md

 - Based on **longcw/faster_rcnn_pytorch (python2.7)**, I modified the code to **python3.6** and **numpy 1.13.3**.
 So the numpy version do not need to change into 1.11.
 - Follow **longcw**'s code, I draw some picture to understand the process of Faster R-CNN.

 Thank **longcw**, his code helps me a lot to understand Faster R-CNN.
 Also the readme files of **longcw** and **ruotianluo** tell me how to build cython models.
-You can also follow their code and readme file.
+You can follow their code and readme file.

 **If there is something I can not write in my repertory, please contact me.**